Misinformation in the Gaza war: Other fake and misrepresented videos

+Social media users on both sides of the war shared behind-the-scenes footage of an actor lying in fake blood from a 2022 Palestinian short film, alleging it was evidence that the other side was creating propaganda.
+A video of Egyptian paratroopers flying over the Egyptian Military Academy that was falsely claimed to show Hamas militants infiltrating an Israeli music festival went viral on X in Indonesia.
+An AI-generated video of model Bella Hadid supposedly apologising for her past remarks and expressing support for Israel circulated on social media.

 During the early stages of the war, a video described as "Hamas executes people by throwing them off a roof of a building!" was shared widely on social media.
 But the video did not depict Hamas, or any other group based in Palestine, it was a misrepresented video of ISIS in Iraq, from 2015.
 A July 2015 report from Al Arabiya, included identical images and that were originally shared by ISIS, and showed the execution of four gay men by ISIS in Fallujah, in Iraq.

 In February 2024, Israel's official X account posted a 30-second video listing the humanitarian aid it claimed to have provided for Gaza.
 However the video included footage showing tents and equipment that was actually filmed in March 2022 and depicted a camp in Moldova for Ukrainian refugees.
 The same account later deleted the video, and stated that "the photo was for illustrative purposes and we should have stated that in the video."